Welcome to the Performance Sea Kayak Library.

 Our sister site, Performance Sea Kayak collates records of sea kayaking adventure and challenge – just the thing for a touch of sea-paddling inspiration.

-Surfing the Swelly Rock wave once again, this time in the Rockpool Taran 16.
+In the Menia Straits once again, to surf the Swelly Rock Wave.
+This time I’m paddling the Rockpool Taran 16.
 The 9.9m spring tide ensures a rapid level rise and constantly changing conditions.
-Facebook: YouTube:
+YouTube: Facebook: